iu-parfunc/ecoop24-marmoset-artifact/README.md

 - Some scripts output PDF files, which can be transferred out of the container using [```docker cp```](https://docs.docker.com/engine/reference/commandline/container_cp/) command, in order to view them.

-- `~/vsGibbon/generate_runtimes.py`, `~/vsGHC/generate_ghc_numbers.py` and `~/vsGHC/generate_sml_numbers.py` can take an additional `--verbose` flag to show extra output while the script is running.
+- `~/vsGibbon/generate_runtimes.py`, `~/vsGHC/generate_sml_numbers.py` and `~/vsGHC/generate_ghc_numbers.py` can take an additional `--verbose` flag to show extra output while the script is running.

-### Build Marmoset and PAPI outside Docker for generating Table 8
+### Build Marmoset and PAPI outside Docker for generating Table 5

-Install dependencies to build Marmoset on Ubunut 22.04
+Install dependencies to build Marmoset on Ubunutu 22.04

 ```
  $ sudo apt-get update